Skip to main content

 chorus-diagram.png

-The Chorus Proxy operates as an intermediary for the main S3 storage volume.
+The Chorus Proxy operates as an intermediary for the main S3 storage endpoint.
 This means that Chorus also provides an S3 API.

 Here is the workflow for using Chorus Proxy (text such as -1- refers to the numbered arrows in the above diagram):